 Today’s Packaging Trends

 A few design principles have risen to the top in recent years.
-Whether driven by the flood of information consumers encounter every day, the benefits of geometric packaging or the ethics of eco-responsibility, these are the most prevalent examples on the market today:
+Whether driven by the flood of information consumers encounter every day, the benefits of geometric packaging or the ethics of eco-responsibility, these are the most prevalent design trends on the market today:

 Consumers are constantly inundated by a cacophony of messages, whether online, on television or in print.
-To rise above the din, brands have opted to take a basic approach to their packaging design.
+To rise above the din, brands have chosen to utilize simpler packaging designs.
 This minimal style communicates only the most vital information.
 Though it makes for a less flashy unboxing experience, the effects can still be charming, not to mention cost-effective.
 The hallmark of this packaging is a pared-down design, with only the most important details printed on the bottle.
 Containers feature a hint of branding but are otherwise left unadorned.

 This packaging trend focuses on the simplicity of shapes.
 Patterns and structures take center stage here.
 Utilizing containers with sparse graphics and bare-bones branding allows companies to limit design costs without sacrificing style.
 By using a few specific forms of packaging, these businesses can also settle on the optimal shipping containers in terms of size and price.

 When done right, packaging can serve more than a physical function.
 A well-designed experience can excite customers, enhance marketing efforts and lower a company’s bottom line.
-Good packaging has the power to strengthen a business, not just protect its products.
+Good packaging has the power to strengthen a business and its brand, not just protect its products.

 Your shipping processes can have a major impact on your bottom line.
 Get tips and strategies to boost efficiency, conduct invoice audits, and more.